victor-develop/conway-gof/readme.md

 {"name":"Development Log","hostname":"6a6b14989f8f","pid":464,"level":30,"msg":"listening on 8080 undefined","time":"2017-12-26T07:41:16.694Z","v":0}
 ```

-And a child logger by spawned by `logger.child('apiService - socketio')`  looks like this, as you can see it has a property named `apiService - socketio`.
+And a child logger spawned by `logger.child('apiService - socketio')`  looks like this, as you can see it has a property named `apiService - socketio`.
 This is a sample log when a handler is registered(mounted) on the __error__ event.

 ```javascript
 {"name":"Development Log","hostname":"6a6b14989f8f","pid":464,"apiService - socketio":"apiService - socketio","level":30,"eventKey":"error","msg":"event mounted on 1514274076702","time":"2017-12-26T07:41:16.702Z","v":0}